Passion and Pride: APAC Travelers Aspire to Be Travel Experts, Inspired by Tech and Motivated by Experiences

 About Hilton Honors

-Hilton Honors is the award-winning guest loyalty program for Hilton’s 17 world-class brands comprising nearly 5,900 properties in 114 countries and territories.
+Hilton Honors is the award-winning guest loyalty program for Hilton’s 17 world-class brands comprising nearly 6,000 properties in 117 countries and territories.
 Hilton Honors members who book directly through preferred Hilton channels have access to instant benefits, including a flexible payment slider that allows members to choose nearly any combination of Points and money to book a stay, an exclusive member discount, and free standard WiFi.
-Members also enjoy popular digital tools available exclusively through the industry-leading Hilton Honors mobile app where Hilton Honors members can check-in, choose their room and access their room using a Digital Key.
-With more than 94 million members, Hilton Honors offers hundreds of ways to earn and redeem Points.
-Members can redeem their Points for free nights, premium merchandise, and items on Amazon Shop with Points; make charitable contributions; or gain access to unique events through Hilton Honors Experiences, such as exclusive artist connections and VIP concerts with Live Nation®, and race experiences with McLaren Racing.
+Members also enjoy popular digital tools available exclusively through the industry-leading Hilton Honors mobile app where Hilton Honors members can check-in, choose their room and access their room using Digital Key.
+Hilton Honors offers its more than 100 million members hundreds of ways to earn and redeem Points.
+Members can redeem their Points for free nights, premium merchandise and items on Amazon Shop with Points; make charitable contributions; or gain access to unique events through Hilton Honors Experiences, such as exclusive artist connections and VIP concerts with Live Nation®, and race experiences with McLaren Racing.
 The program is free to join, and travelers may enroll online by visiting www.hiltonhonors.com.
 Connect with Hilton Honors at newsroom.hilton.com/hiltonhonors, and follow Hilton Honors on Facebook, Twitter, and Instagram.